brunosouza-prog/Apex-Anti-Recoil/README.md

 ## Don't forget this

-After you run it once and it's all working as expected, go into your settings.ini and make sure debug is set to `0`, otherwise your debug file will get really large really soon.
+After you run it once and it's all working as expected, make sure debug is disabled or set to `0`, otherwise your debug file will get really large really soon.

 ## Security Note